bettasimousss/bettasimousss.github.io/_pages/about.md

 <p style="text-align: justify;">
 Originally trained in computer science, I dispersed into the niche of ecological science through a PhD in biodiversity modeling, and I’ve since settled as a computational ecologist.
 My research lies at the intersection of ecology, statistics, and artificial intelligence, where I design models to explain biodiversity patterns, uncover ecological processes, and forecast ecosystem responses under global change. <br><br>

-Outside of research, I explore the natural world by foot 🥾, fin 🤿, or bike 🚴 wherever curiosity leads - ideally not all at once.
-I occasionally play 🏀 basketball, just to remind myself that not all nets are ecological or neural.
 </p>

 ## Research